shwedosh/FEWD-Curriculum/content_creation_methodology.md

 ### Concept Onbaording
 It primarily consists list of select resources (3 at the most) that are required to be completed by the learner to have understanding of the concept.
+While onbaording a concept, always Go back to the - Sprint project - summarize why you are learning this concept in corelation with the project - The components that they will build at the end.

 ### Tutorial
 These are one or two tutorials which are building upon the onboarded concept.